-A large collection of Finnish history has its home in the significant national-romantic building designed by the famous architects Herman Gesellius, Armas Lindgren and Eliel Saarinen.
-National Museum of Finland is surrounded by a peaceful garden and it was opened for the public in 1916.
+A large portion of Finnish history is housed in the National Musem of Finland, a historically significant National Romantic building designed by famed architects Herman Gesellius, Armas Lindgren and Eliel Saarinen.
+The museum, surrounded by a peaceful garden, was first opened to the public in 1916.

-A newly reformed brand identity and a service design process gave a clear direction to the concept alongside the historical buildings architecture.
-The plan was to answer to the needs of serving the different groups of people and strengthening the visitor experience.
-The spaces were designed more welcoming and opened for the different kind of museum activities and events.
+The building’s long history, along with the newly reformed brand identity and service design process, gave a clear direction for the new interior design concept of the entrance and museum shop.
+The aim was to serve different groups of people and strengthen the visitor experience.
+The spaces were designed to feel more welcoming and open, and to cater for various museum activities and events.

 The museum shop is now located in a beautifully vaulted space that formerly housed the pre-historic exhibition.
 The shop space now includes a pop-up exhibition area, separated and defined with playfully shaped folding screens.
 On the second floor, a picturesque space with views over Töölönlahti bay was designed to be used for various types of workshops and events.
 A pedagogical collection of historical items was placed in a large vitrine, which al-lows the items to be viewed from various angles.